oniony/TMSU/README.md

   * Hidden files are no longer tagged by default when tagging recursively.
 To include hidden files use the `--include-hidden` option -- thanks to [foxcpp](https://github.com/foxcpp)
-  * Specifying empty FUSE options would cause Fusermount to fail -- thanks to [metafex](https://githum.com/metafex)
+  * Specifying empty FUSE options would cause Fusermount to fail -- thanks to [metafex](https://github.com/metafex)
+  * Manual repair would drop the file fingerprint -- thanks to [c7nh7r](https://github.com/c7nh7r)

 v0.7.0
 ------